paull2797/github-tutorial/README.md

 ---
 ## Repository Setup

 In order to start using git, you first have to do "git init", which turns the directory into a repository.
 You only have to do this once.
 After any changes, you do "git add ." to add the changes to the stage.
 Then, you do "git commit -m "(message)" " to take a screenshot of the files on stage.
-Make sure the message describes what the screenshot is about.
-Before you push your changes to Github, you need to set up a remote.
+Before you can push your changes to Github, you need to set up a remote.
 Follow the steps below.

 1. Go to [Github](github.com)
 2. Select your repo